bondjimbond/islandora_rightsstatements/README.md

 * Image Height: Set the image height in pixels.
 * Image Colour: Rightsstatements.org provides black or white icons, and buttons with black text or blue text.

+## Metadata

+You can choose any element for your Rights Statement URI, so long as it creates a Solr field.
+The default is `dc.rights`.

+The value of the field must be a URI to the Rights Statement.
+Example from a MODS datastream:

+`<accessCondition type="use and reproduction" displayLabel="Rights Statement">http://rightsstatements.org/vocab/InC-NC/1.0/</accessCondition>`

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.